 Available in product dashboard only:

-- Top 5 Most Clicked Products: # of clicks for the top 5 most clicked product hotspots;
+- Most Clicked Products: # of clicks for the top 5 most clicked product hotspots;

-- Top 5 Most Clicked Links (through product hotspots): # of clicks to your online store for the top 5 most clicked links inside product hotspots;
+- Most Clicked Links (PRODUCT hotspots): # of clicks to your online store for the top 5 most clicked links inside product hotspots;

 - Products Clicked (total): Total # of product hotspot clicks;

-- Top 5 Most Clicked Links (through link hotspots): # of clicks for the top 5 most clicked link hotspots;
+- Most Clicked Links (LINK hotspots): # of clicks for the top 5 most clicked link hotspots;

-- Links Clicked (combined total): Total # of link clicks, including link hotspots and links inside a product hotspot.
+- Links Clicked: Total # of link clicks, including link hotspots and links inside a product hotspot.